 - ½ teaspoon of salt

-- Add in the slices of cold salted butter and cut in using pastry cutter until it is fully combined.
+Add in the slices of cold salted butter and cut in using a pastry cutter until it is fully combined.
 If you do not have a pastry cutter, use your hands.
 The result should be pea-like crumbles.
-See photo above in blog for reference.

-- Spray cast iron skillet with non-stick cooking spray and add the dough directly to the 10 inch cast iron skillet.
+Spray the cast iron skillet with non-stick cooking spray and add the dough directly to the 10-inch cast iron skillet.
 Add an X pattern in the middle with a sharp knife.
 Brush lightly with buttermilk.